iot-uoe/feeling-responsive/_posts/2017-07-03-edinburgh-research-workshop-report.md

 ---
 ## Overview

-The Internet of Things potentially embraces a huge space of research topics and application areas.
-We can categorise the space in numerous ways: in terms of the different technologies; different aspects of the “data value constellation”; different use-cases; and different cross-cutting issues such as data provenance and privacy.

 We held our first Internet of Things Research Workshop on 3rd July 2017, in the Informatics Forum.
-Our goal was to bring together people from across the University of Edinburgh whose research contributes to this complex picture, to facilitate new collaborations, and to identify new research opportunities.
-The final talk provided the perspective of ARM, a major industrial player in the area.
+The event generated a great deal of interest amongst participants, and was particularly interesting for the issues that were raised for medical applications of IoT.
+We are grateful to ARM for contributing a final pair of talks.

 ## Programme